TimAmadeoSobania/Monty_Hall/README.md

 It shows, that after switching the door the possibility of winning the car is 66%.

 While most people think that after the host opens one door the chance is 50/50, the crucial part actually happens when choosing the first door.
 As you make that decision the propability of choosing the right door is 1/3 = 33%.
-Logically the propability of the car beeing behind one of the other doows is 2/3 = 66%.
+Logically the propability of the car beeing behind one of the other doors is 2/3 = 66%.
 This propability stays even after the host reveals one goat.
 The 66% are now on the other door.